Azure-Samples/aks-labs/workshops/advanced-aks/workshop.md

 EOF
 ```

-We can verify the deployment of BusyBox using the following command:
+We can verify the deployment of the test pod in the **default** namespace using following command:

 ```bash
 kubectl get pods -n default
 ```

-Wait for the `curl-deployment` pod to be in a `Running` state.
+Wait for the test pod to be in a **Running** state.

 ##### Configure mTLS Strict Mode for AKS Store Namespace

 Currently Istio configures workloads to use mTLS when calling other workloads, but the default permissive mode allows a service to accept traffic in plaintext or mTLS traffic.
 To ensure that the workloads we manage with the Istio add-on only accept mTLS communication, we will deploy a Peer Authentication policy to enforce only mTLS traffic for the workloads in the `pets` namespace.

-Prior to deploying the mTLS strict mode, let's verify that the `store-front` service will respond to a client not using mTLS.
-We will invoke a call from the `curl` pod to the `store-front` service and see if we get a response.
-Run the following command to curl to the `store-front` service.
+Prior to deploying the mTLS strict mode, let's verify that the **store-front** service will respond to a client not using mTLS.
+We will invoke a call from the test pod to the **store-front** service and see if we get a response.

+Run the following command to get the name of the test pod, add it to the **.env** file and source the file.

 ```bash
 cat <<EOF >> .env